stiglers-eponym/BeamerPresenter/packaging/Windows.md

 Known limitations
 * Some icons are missing.
 To include icons, copy an icon theme directory to `output/root` and specify it as your preferred icon theme in beamerpresenter.conf.
 * The style is ugly, it looks like very old versions of Windows.
+* The portal build can only be used on computers running the same (major) version of Windows.
 * This is only tested with Qt 6 and MuPDF.
 It should work analogously for other configurations.